EoinDavey/Setanta-site/app/tut/ga/cad-e-riomhchlaru.md

 scríobh("Freagra:", 28 + 36 * 2)
 }}}

-Is féidir leat luachanna na n-uimhreacha a athrú nó níos mó a chur istigh.
+Is féidir leat luachanna na n-uimhreacha a athrú nó níos mó a chur isteach.
 Bain triail as [[slonn|expression]] mata eile a chur isteach in ionad `28 + 36 * 2`{.setanta}.
 Is féidir leat gach siombail atá a fhios agat cheana a úsáid.
 Mar shampla: